-NOM Sees One-Third Decline in Contributions for 2011; Two Donors Provided 75 Percent of Funding
+NOM’s Contributions Decline by One-Third for 2011; Two Donors Provided 75 Percent of Funding

 November 16, 2012 by Dan Rafter, Associate Director of Communications